Monday, June 10, 2013

-Most modern Linux distributions should automount the USB drive and you will be able to see what device it is assigned to by executing
+Most modern Linux distributions should automount the USB drive.
+You will need to see what device it is assigned to by running

 df -h or

-mount. syslog can also be monitored to find the device it is assigned to by executing
+mount. syslog can also be monitored to find the device it is assigned to by running

-tail -f /var/log/messages as root in Fedora; other Linux distributions should be similar but I believe Ubuntu uses /var/log/syslog.
+tail -f /var/log/messages as root in Fedora; other Linux distributions should be similar but Ubuntu uses /var/log/syslog.

-Once you have figured out what device the USB drive is attached to, be sure to unmount it before continuing.
+Once you have figured out what device the USB drive is assigned to, be sure to unmount it before continuing.

 Also, the following steps will erase everything on the USB drive you are using.
 You are responsible for your own data.

-Any changes made using fdisk can be aborted at any time as long as they are not written to the disk.
-However, changes using parted are applied in real time.
+Be aware that changes made using fdisk can be undone as long as those changes have not been written.
+On the other hand, changes made using parted are applied in real time.
 In either case be SURE you are making changes to the proper device.

 Type p and Enter to print the current partition table.
 I do this out of habit.